Facts About Our work in Haiti

 Medical care is unaffordable for the masses in Haiti, and those living in rural areas suffer the most.
 In addition to operating a clinic at our warehouse compound in Port-au-Prince, Food For The Poor funds the operating expenses at other medical centers and builds facilities in areas that previously did not have access to health care.

 The Food For The Poor Prison Ministry Program is helping to transform lives in Haiti.
 Since the program’s inception in 1998, the charity has assisted in freeing and reintroducing nonviolent prisoners back into their communities as productive citizens twice a year, during the Easter and Christmas seasons.
-In March 2018, Food For The Poor paid the fines of 80 nonviolent prisoners who were freed during Holy Week.
+In 2018, Food For The Poor paid the fines of 121 nonviolent prisoners.